PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 The first three tables show the benchmark results for simple 'Hello, World!' applications.
 The number of requests per second is a pretty useless figure here; what is more important is the **reduction in the time taken to handle each request**, as this indicates the amount of time shaved off the bootstrapping of the framework.

 In general, **if the application is doing more there are greater potential time savings to be had**.
-This is why the increase in performance of the micro-frameworks is less significant that the full stack Symfony framework.
+This is why the increase in performance of the micro-frameworks is less significant then that of the full stack Symfony framework.
 This is also why 'Hello, World!' benchmarks are actually the **least impressive** benchmarks for the PHPFastCGI project.
-Below is a [more realistic benchmark](#realistic-benchmarks) that demonstrates a more drastic speed increase.
+Below is a [more realistic benchmark](#realistic-benchmark) that demonstrates a more drastic speed increase.

 | Symfony            | Requests Per Second | Time Per Request (ms) |
 |--------------------|---------------------|-----------------------|